Ripping Yarns

 Ripping Yarns is a British television adventure comedy anthology series.
-It was written by Michael Palin and Terry Jones of Monty Python fame.
-It was transmitted on BBC 2.
+It was written by Michael Palin and Terry Jones of Monty Python fame and transmitted on BBC Two.
 Following an initial pilot episode in January 1976, it ran for two series — five episodes in September and October 1977 and three episodes in October 1979.
-Each episode had a different setting and characters, each looking at a different aspect of British culture and parodying pre-World War II literature aimed at schoolboys.
+Each episode had a different setting and characters, looking at a different aspect of British culture and parodying pre-World War II literature aimed at schoolboys.
 In the title, "ripping" is a chiefly British slang colloquialism for "exciting" or "thrilling", with "yarn" used in the sense of a story.

 Pilot episode

-In 1975, the BBC commissioned a pilot episode from Palin and Jones, envisaged to be a light entertainment comedy piece.
+In 1975, the BBC commissioned a pilot episode from Palin and Jones, which was envisaged to be a light entertainment comedy piece.
 The result was Tomkinson's Schooldays (a title loosely inspired by Tom Brown's Schooldays and suggested by BBC director Terry Hughes).
 Palin and Jones both wrote and starred in multiple roles.
-Once the series was picked up, Jones did not appear in any further episodes.
+Once the series was picked up, Jones did not appear in any further episodes, following a decision by James Gilbert that it should be a “Michael Palin series”.